josepablocam/ai4code_repair/README.md

 https://gist.github.com/codebrainz/2933703

 # TODOs:
+* Add text
+* Clean up tutorial and add references/pointers for more problems
 * Fix collab setup
 * Run final fine-tuning run and store model in folder as well
-* Adapt GRMTOOLs .l and .y
-* Add text
-* Clean up tutorial and add references/pointers for more problems
+* Final run of tutorial and share with co-organizers
-* Add tests
-* Any other "stretch" task

 # FIXME: are locations participants can try some extensions :)